Home

-How to Format a Book with Word
+How to Format a Book with Word: A Complete Guide

 Presenting a nice-looking book to readers is essential.
 If it looks unprofessional, it’s going to be harder to gain readers and build your reputation.
 That’s why formatting your manuscript is so important.
 So whether you’re looking to format your manuscript for an ebook or a print book (or both), this guide can help!